Crynano/QM_ItemCreatorTool/README.md

 - Start the game and use the console to spawn the new weapon!

 ## IMAGES AND SOUND
-· For the paths to images or sounds, please copy & paste the full path to the image you want to use, or use the path to navigate to the button
+For the paths to images or sounds, please copy & paste the full path or
+Use the provided button to navigate to the file.
+### Note: The mod will manually copy and update the paths

 ## CREATE MOD
 To create the mod files, press the "Create Mod" in the "General" tab